geotools/geotools/docs/user/welcome/application.rst

    work in an OSGi environment in a way that is backward compatible, i.e. you can still use your bundle JARs as plain old JARs on the classpath.

-If at some point in future Geotools should decide to go the OSGi way (and allow itself to become dependent on OSGi), the Factory SPI approach should be dropped in favour of the OSGi service registry.
+If at some point in future GeoTools should decide to go the OSGi way (and allow itself to become dependent on OSGi), the Factory SPI approach should be dropped in favour of the OSGi service registry.
 Service providers would register their services under the class name of the implemented interface.
 Clients would use the OSGi service registry to look up the available services for an